How to Choose the Right SSL Certificate for Your Business

 6. Unified Communications Certificates (UCC)

-- Best for: Microsoft Exchange and Office Communications environments.
+- Best for: Microsoft Exchange and Office Communications Server environments.

-- Features: Designed to secure multiple domains and subdomains used in Microsoft environments.
+- Features: Designed specifically for securing multiple domains and subdomains in a Microsoft environment.

 - Pros: Tailored for specific use cases.